kammoji/btctick/README.md

 sudo apt-get install git
 </pre>

-Clone the repository to your desired location:
+Clone the repository to your location, e.g. to your home:

 <pre>
-cd /home/USERNAME/bin
+cd
 git clone https://github.com/kammoji/btctick.git
 cd btctick
 </pre>

-Then just run the shell script btctick.sh on your Linux shell, e.g:
+Then run the shell script btctick.sh on your Linux shell, e.g:

 <pre>
 bash btctick.sh
 </pre>

-The also script clones as runnable so simply
+Script clones as runnable so simply

 <pre>
 chmod 775 btctick.sh
 ./btctick.sh
 </pre>

-will also do in a BASH shell.
+will also do in BASH shell.

 #Update to latest version: